briansrls/pinginator/README.md

 # pinginator
-This tool pings a computer continuously for some amount of time and then graphs the results
+This tool pings a computer continuously for some amount of time and then graphs the results.

+Install requirements with:
+`pip install -r requirements`